This map shows the projects that collectively replace SR 99's old route through Seattle.

 The Port of Seattle relies heavily on the SR 99 corridor and has committed $300 million in funding to the program.

-The City of Seattle is responsible for viaduct traffic operations and minor maintenance.
-In addition, the city owns and maintains Alaskan Way, the area underneath the viaduct and many of the utilities located in the project area.
+The City of Seattle is responsible for surface street traffic operations and minor maintenance.
+In addition, the city owns and maintains Alaskan Way, the area underneath the viaduct, and many of the utilities located in the project area.